Gleoman/GildedRose-Refactoring-Kata/README.md

 #### Refactor the legacy codebase

 The next stage was refactoring the legacy codebase.
-I altered the update quality method so that it now evaluates whether an item falls into the Sulfuras category first.
-If it does so, the method leaves that item alone.
-If it does not, the method then goes on to evaluate whether the item falls into one of the following three remaining categories:
+I initially altered the update quality method so that it evaluated whether an item fell into the Sulfuras category first.
+If it did so, the method left that item alone.
+If it did not, the method then evaluated whether the item fell into one of three remaining categories:

 - Aged Brie
 - Backstage passes
 - Standard stock

-If the item does fall into one of those categories a new QualityEvaluator object (which is injected into the GildedRose class) is then called (with the method relevant to that specific item).
-It is the QualityEvaluator object that features the quality logic (so to speak!).
+If the item did fall into one of those categories a new QualityEvaluator object (which was injected into the GildedRose class) was then called (with the method relevant to that specific item).
+It was the QualityEvaluator object that then featured the quality logic (so to speak!).

-I also have created two new private methods dealing with quality control (i.e. ensuring that quality does not exceed 50 or dip below 0) and sell_in control (i.e. reducing the sell_in value/date).
-These are both called on a given item after the QualityEvaluator has provided its response
+Alongside this I created two private methods dealing with quality control (i.e. ensuring that quality does not exceed 50 or dip below 0) and sell_in control (i.e. reducing the sell_in value/date).
+These were both called on a given item after the QualityEvaluator had provided its response

 ---